nthdeg/redox/README.md

 - [ ] Hide network traffic
 - [ ] Add tty support, for now tee relevant commands

+## Features:
+- Upload and download files to/from agents
+- Build native OS agents from Server (Windows and Linux)
+- Keylogger (Windows agents)

 ## Tools in this repo